parthchawla/parthchawla.github.io/README.md

 ### Selected Research in Progress

-"Predicting Mexico-to-US Migration with Machine Learning for Counterfactual Analysis and Hypothesis Generation," with J. Edward Taylor and Siyao Wang.
+"Predicting Mexico-to-US Migration with Machine Learning for Counterfactual Analysis and Hypothesis Generation," with J. Edward Taylor and Siyao Wang
 Conferences: *AAEA & WAEA Joint Annual Meeting 2025*
 <br>

-"Supply Chain Networks and Diffusion of Shocks in Rural Markets," with Daniel Putnam and Jess Rudder.
+"Supply Chain Networks and Diffusion of Shocks in Rural Markets," with Daniel Putnam and Jess Rudder
 <br>

 "Local Economic Impacts of Cash Transfers to Refugees and Asylum Seekers in Mexico, Mauritania, and Moldova," with Justin Kagin and J. Edward Taylor